themegrill/themegrill-demo-importer/readme.txt

 1. Install the plugin either via the WordPress.org plugin directory, or by uploading the files to your server (in the /wp-content/plugins/ directory).
 2. Activate the ThemeGrill Demo Importer plugin through the 'Plugins' menu in WordPress.

+= Automatic installation =

+Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
+To do an automatic install of ThemeGrill Demo Importer, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

+In the search field type “ThemeGrill Demo Importer” and click Search Plugins.
+Once you’ve found our demo importer plugin you can view details about it such as the the point release, rating and description.
+Most importantly of course, you can install it by simply clicking “Install Now”.

+= Manual installation =

+The manual installation method involves downloading our demo importer plugin and uploading it to your webserver via your favourite FTP application.
+The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

+= Updating =

+Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Frequently Asked Questions ==